LaunchPadLab/sweet_actions_rest/PITCHME.md

 ---

-For example, given an Events resource:
+For example, given an **Events** resource:

+- See an event
 - See a list of events
-- See details about an event
 - Create an event
 - Update an event
 - Delete an event

 ---

+## The Big 5

+- show
+- index
+- create
+- update
+- destroy

+---

 ## Good News

-Concise, consistent requirements.
+Consistency = easy to program

-This should be easy for us programmers.
+...or at least it should be

 ---